 Every Easter the Sami host the World Reindeer Racing Championships.
-It is held at Kautokeino, a little Sami town just two hours south of Alta.
+It is held at Kautokeino, a little Sami town just two hours east of Alta.
 Easter is a perfect time to have the event as there is plenty of snow and the sun is shining bright.
 (But you still have to keep moving otherwise your toes can turn into icicles.)

 The serious competitors race on skis behind their reindeer.
 The reindeer are loaded into the starting booth and the competitors stand next to, holding the reins.
-Reindeer always have jumpy starts so the competitors only wrap the reins around their hands after the race begins, just in case the reindeer does something weird and they need to let go.
+Reindeer always have jumpy starts so the competitors only wrap the reins around their hands after the race begins, just in case the reindeer does something weird, and they need to let go.
 This makes for a lot of false starts as the reins often slip through the hands.
-For safety the reindeer antlers are cut off (and I guess it helps with speed and agility too).
+For safety, the reindeer antlers are cut off (and I guess it helps with speed and agility too).

 Soon it was my turn.
 I had good odds to win as only two had finished the race out of eleven (so far).
-I jumped on the sled and realised that they hadn’t cut the antlers off my reindeer!
-But my animal was calm amongst the crowd–the others had been jerky and nervous with all the people.
-With a few driving instructions from the Sami I was ready to go.
+I jumped on the sled and realised they hadn’t cut the antlers off my reindeer!
+But my animal was calm amongst the crowd–the others had been jerky and nervous with all the activity.
+With basic driving instructions from the Sami, I was ready to go.

 My race started well.
 I was going like a bat-out-of-hell and then I thought ‘I love this too much!– so… why am I going faster?’